cloin/snow-demo-setup/eda/README.md

 This directory contains an example source plugin (`new_records.py`) for Event-Drive Ansible (EDA) along with a rulebook and playbook to execute.
 The source plugin accepts arguments for username, password, ServiceNow instance and table (the table you want to watch for new records being created).

+**Before you go out and test** my example plugin, please know that this plugin is coming from a sub-par python person, is meant to be an example and not at all endorsed or suggested for production use.
+ServiceNow instances also have rate limit rules for REST resources that you may hit by polling too often.
+Considering that the event push paradigm is preferred for Event-Driven Ansible source plugins, a better implementation of this source plugin might be to create a ServiceNow webservice to push event details to an event aggregator!
+In this scenario, our integrated application (ServiceNow) would PUSH event details to something like JetStream or Kafka (for which there is [already an event source plugin](https://github.com/ansible/event-driven-ansible/blob/main/plugins/event_source/kafka.py)!).

 ## Testing

 ### pre-requisites